metalzoa/FirstContactWithTensorFlow/README.md

 We assume that the student has some basic knowledge about Python.
 If not, a Python Quick Start hands-on that will help to start with this language can be found [here (Python Quick Start)](http://www.jorditorres.org/teaching-activity/hands-on-1-python-quick-start/).

+We assume that the student has a `Ubuntu/Linux 64-bit` or `Mac OS X`  environment.
+If the student has has Windows environment we suggest to use VirtualBox in order to run a Linux in a separate virtual machine.
+You can follow the hands-on *RUN A LINUX OS IN A VIRTUAL MACHINE* to install it [from this web](http://www.jorditorres.org/teaching-activity/hands-on-0-run-a-linux-os-in-a-virtual-machine/).

 #### TensorFlow installation (do it before the course starts)
 For the labs, please bring your laptop, and you should have a working installation of Python.
 TensorFlow has a Python API (plus a C / C ++) that requires the installation of Python 2.7.
 Nowadays many Linux and UNIX distributions include a recent Python.If this is not the case I assume that any student who take this course knows how to install it from the [general download page]( https://www.python.org/downloads/).